s-will/Infrared/README.md

 [RNAPOND](https://gitlab.inria.fr/amibio/RNAPOND).

-### infrared / libinfrared --- Python high level interface
+### Python high level interface

-Using pylib11, we expose classes of the C++ library to Python, such that cluster trees can be constructed and populated with exposed C++ constraints/functions and/or derived Python constraints/functions.
+We expose classes of the C++ library to
+Python, such that problems can be implemented (i.e. modeled) and solved by writing Python code.
 Python programs  using the infrared library, typically import module infrared, create an instance of Model and populate it with variables (specifying their finite domains), constraints